-To donate Bits, you first need to buy them.
+To donate Bits, you first need to buy the Bits.
 Then you can donate them as you see fit.
+Here’s how you buy Bits on Twitch:

 - Select the amount you want to buy and pay for them.